 4.17 As identified above the level of growth is based on making provision for a 2.9% growth in population that is 1,996 more people resulting in a population of 71,733 by 2033.
 Although the housing requirement figure set delivers a 2.1% growth in the population of 1,471 increasing the population from 69,435 in 2018 to 70,906 by 2033.
 The housing requirement figure would result in a population decline in the 0-14 age groups of 87 and a population increase in the 60+ age group of 4,668.
-Whereas the provision figure would result in a population decline in the 0-14 age population increase in the 60+ age groups of 196 and a population increase in the 60+ age groups of 196 and a population increase in the 60+ age groups are likely to lie somewhere between these figures as they are only estimates of what might happen.
+Whereas the provision figure would result in a population decline in the 0-14 age groups of 196 and a population increase in the 60+ age groups of 196 and a population increase in the 60+ age groups of 196 and a population increase in the 60+ age groups of 196 and a population increase in the 60+ age group of 5,088.
+Actual changes are likely to lie somewhere between these figures as they are only estimates of what might happen.

 4.18 In terms of household growth provision is made for 6.5% that is 2,020 more households whilst the requirement figure would result in 5.4% growth that is 1,671 more households.
 To meet the household growth identified the household growth figures are converted into dwelling requirement figures.
 The Plan makes provision for 2,115 homes to enable the delivery of 1,755 this equates to a 21% flexibility to enable sites that do not come forward or to enable the higher aspirations for the area if all of the sites were to be delivered.
-It is currently estimated that at least 456 of the homes will be affordable details of this can be found in the Housing Background Paper.
+It is currently estimated that at least 478 of the homes will be affordable details of this can be found in the Housing Supply Background Paper.